 The transfer of course credits will not happen without your request.

 The Teaching Second Language Certificates specializing in English as a Second Language, Levels 1 and 2, can be applied toward TESL Canada Professional Certificate Standards 1 and 2, providing students have passed the ESL teaching practicum.
 It is important to note that TESL Canada certification requires candidates have a university degree with any major recognized in Canada.
 Please check the TESL Canada website for accreditation applications.

-It is the student's responsibility to ensure all requirements for graduation are fulfilled, and to apply to graduate.
+It is the student's responsibility to ensure all requirements for graduation are fulfilled.

-View our Graduation page for details.
+See Graduation for details.

 This program does not qualify students to apply for an international study permit.